AdobeDocs/discontinued.en/help/guide-1/livefyre.md

 ### **_Can I still renew my [!DNL Livefyre] license?_**

-No, Livefyre will end on November 30, 2021.
+No, Livefyre ended on November 30, 2021.
 Adobe is recommending alternative solutions and is working closely with customers on a smooth transition.

 ### **_Who can I contact to learn more?_**